 Out back, you’ll find an open plan garden that’s connected to the other venues on Queens Court – it’s the perfect place to enjoy a drink on sunny days, without losing any of the party spirit.
 If you’d rather stay inside though, there’s plenty to keep you busy – it’s the home of beer pong on Call Lane, so gather your pals and see who can make the opposition down their drinks first.
 And all of this is backed up by a soundtrack of floor-filling anthems.
 Brooklyn is back.

 Brooklyn, 50 Call Lane, Leeds, West Yorkshire, LS1 6DT.

 The world doesn’t begin at Jake’s and end at Brooklyn you know – Call Lane stretches down to the bottom of Lower Briggate and there are a few gems on here that are well worth your time and your money…

-If you’re a fan of spirits, you might want to settle in for the night at The Backroom.
-They have an envious selection, ranging from Grey Goose vodka to Tanqueray gin, Mount Gay rum to Jack Daniel’s Single Barrell bourbon, which they can also turn into delicious cocktails.
+If you’re a fan of spirits, you might want to settle in for the night.
+They have an envious selection, ranging from Grey Goose vodka to Tanqueray gin and Mount Gay rum to Jack Daniel’s Single Barrel bourbon, which they can also turn into delicious cocktails.
 If you’re going all out, treat yourself to some Verve Clicquot or Dom Perignon champagne – you can really make a night of it at The Backroom.